 - Assessed at least once a year by your doctor.

 We also urge HRT patients to lead healthy lifestyles because that can also help regulate hormones and reduce the risk of developing cancer.
-Maintaining healthy body weight, eating a healthy diet, and staying active help keep hormone levels in check.
-Rejuvime Medical’s holistic approach includes ensuring patients exercise daily, have nutrition counseling to help maintain a healthy weight, avoid smoking, and limit alcohol.
+Maintaining a healthy body weight, eating a healthy diet, and staying active help keep hormone levels in check.
+Rejuvime Medical’s holistic approach includes ensuring patients exercise daily, avoid smoking, and limit alcohol.

 We also discuss stress management and identify ways to manage chronic health conditions such as elevated cholesterol levels or high blood pressure.